yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-back.md

     Note that the [import data to target](#import-data-to-target) process transforms to an `export data from target` process, so if it gets terminated for any reason, you need to restart the process using the `export data from target` command as suggested in the `import data to target` output.

        {{<note title="Event duplication">}}
-The `export data from target` command may result in duplicated events if you restart Voyager, or the YugabyteDB database server.
+The `export data from target` command may result in duplicated events if you restart Voyager, or there is a change in the YugabyteDB database server state.
 Consequently, the [get data-migration-report](#get-data-migration-report) command may display additional events that have been exported from the target YugabyteDB database, and imported into the source-replica or source database.
 For such situations, it is recommended to manually verify data in the target and source-replica, or source database to ensure accuracy and consistency.
         {{</note>}}

     1. The [import data to source](../../reference/data-migration/import-data/#import-data-to-source) command automatically starts applying changes (captured from the target YugabyteDB) back to the source database.